Alan Swallow: Awards and honors

-As a part of the 25th anniversary of creating the Alan Swallow Press, Swallow was given a special program in 1965 honoring his work at the Solomon R. Guggenheim Museum and hosted by the Academy of American Poets.
+As a part of the 25th anniversary of creating the Swallow Press, Swallow was given a special program in 1965 honoring his work at the Solomon R. Guggenheim Museum and hosted by the Academy of American Poets.

 Personal life

 During his senior year in high school, his sister Vera brought over a friend named Mae Elder.
 This meeting would eventually lead to their marriage during his early university years on June 20, 1936.
 Swallow died on November 27, 1966, at the age of 51 due to a heart attack.

 A biography of Swallow's life titled The Imprint of Alan Swallow was published in October 2010 by Syracuse University Press and written by W. Dale Nelson.